-Heading 1 - Baseline/Pre-assessment Results

-What were your students' understandings at the beginning of the learning segment?

-- Restate what standards and learning objectives your baseline/pre-assessment measured. - Discuss any conceptions or misconceptions that were evidenced in the data/work. - Include and reference student work samples to support conceptions or misconceptions discussed.

-Heading 2 - Data Driven Teaching

-How did you adjust your teaching during the unit?

-- How did your baseline/pre-assessment data inform the planning and implementation of the lesson for the learning segment? - Explain if any adjustments were or were not needed during the implementation of the lessons and what data justified these decisions (e.g., baseline/pre-assessment data or formative assessment data).

-Heading 3 - Final/Post-assessment Results

-What were your students understandings at the end of the learning segment?

-- Restate what standards and learning objectives your final assessment (e.g., post-assessment) measured. - Discuss the pattern(s) of learning that occur in the data.
-This could include areas of growth, no change, or decline. - Point to particular student work samples to demonstrate the changes in learning that occurred.
+1. neaun ngs and Guiding Questions for the Reflection Paper Headin g 1 - Baseline/Pre-assessment Results What were your students' understandings at the beginning of the learning segment?
+Restate what standards and learning objectives your baseline/pre-assessment measured.
+Discuss any conceptions or misconceptions that were evidenced in the data/work.
+Include and reference student work samples to support conceptions or misconceptions discussed. g 2 - Data Driven Teaching • How did you adjust your teaching during the unit?
+How did your baseline/pre-assessment data inform the planning and implementation of the lesson for the learning segment?
+Explain if any adjustments were or were not needed during the implementation of the lessons and what data justified these decisions (e.g., baseline/pre-assessment data or formative assessment data).
+Headin g 3 - Final/Post-assessment Results • What were your students' understandings at the end of the learning segment?
+Restate what standards and learning objectives your final assessment (e.g., post-assessment) measured.
+Discuss the pattern(s) of learning that occur in the data.
+This could include areas of growth, no change, or decline. • Point to particular student work samples to demonstrate the changes in learning that occurred.